solita/solita.github.com/_posts/2016-06-22-hello-beercraft.md

 ##

 Our end product will be ready at the october 2016.
 It will be just in time for Solita's 20 years party!
-Now we have all set and we can just wait that our contactor finishes the project.
-We have receipt for great beer, design for nice outfit and known end user group that is waiting the end product to get ready.
+Now we have all set and we can just wait that Maku Brewing finishes the project.
+We have great recipe for great beer, we have great design for nice outfit and we have end users waiting to see the outcome.
+I am sure that this will be a successful project!